 The transport sector, which accounts for more than 8% of Jordan's GDP, also has a relatively well-developed infrastructure to support the growth.
 It is one of the best in the region, with a scoring of 76.9.179 The highway network covers more than 2,700km, connecting all corners of the Kingdom with 1,900km of secondary roads.
-180 The presence of 3 major airports in the country has strengthened Jordan's connectivity and transport infrastructure.
-181

-However, despite the improvements in physical transport infrastructure, public transportation is still limited across the country for several reasons.
+180 The presence of 3 major airports in the country has strengthened Jordan's connectivity and transport infrastructure.181 However, despite the improvements in physical transport infrastructure, public transportation is still limited across the country for several reasons.
 Therefore, most Jordanians are dependent on the use of individual motorized vehicles, whereby 52% of respondents to a survey by REACH/UNWOMEN indicated that cars are their primary means of transport, while only a fifth rely on the bus system.
-182 The survey also exposes the car ownership gap between Jordanians and Syrians, whereby less than 1% of Syrian survey respondents indicated that they own a car, and 41% indicated the walking is their primary means of transportation.
-183 availability per capita in the world.
-Nevertheless, approximately 98% of the population has access to an improved water source, while 93% has access to sanitation.
-Yet, it is estimated that 40% of water transported by pipes around the country is lost to leakage due to dilapidated pipes and tanks as well as improper installation and maintenance.
-185
+182 The survey also exposes the car ownership gap between Jordanians and Syrians, whereby less than 1% of Syrian survey respondents indicated that they own a car, and 41% indicated that walking is their primary means of transportation.183 approximately 98% of the population has access to an improved water source.184 Yet, it is estimated that 40% of water transported by pipes around the country is lost to leakage due to dilapidated pipes and tanks as well as improper installation and maintenance.185